The Art of the Silk Road: St. Petersburg, Paris, London

 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.

 Donation Checks: As a travel company that benefits from the cultural and natural riches of our destinations, we have a policy of donating to the scientific and cultural projects and museums we visit.
 This has created a bond between Far Horizons and the academic and local communities that has helped us establish an extensive list of lecturers and contacts in each of our destinations.
 We ask that each participant write a check to the noteworthy project we designate.
 The donation amount is $150.00 per person and is made by check directly to the donation project.
 Note that the donation is required as part of your registration for the trip and that it is non-refundable.
 The donation project for this tour is the American Friends of the British Museum (please see information on this organization at http://www.afbm.org/).
-During our group tour of the British Museum in London, we will meet privately with ??? for a private viewing of pre-Islamic collections from Iran.
+During our group tour of the British Museum in London, we will enjoy a private viewing of pre-Islamic collections from Iran.

 A deposit of $750.00 is required along with your registration form.
 Final payment is due 120 days before departure.
 Upon receipt of your deposit and completed registration form, you will be sent a reading list and a tour bulletin containing travel information.
 Prior to the trip, we will send links to various websites of pertinent interest.
 Click here to download our Registration Form.